mygit2014/GOD-VIEW/README.md

 * python host.py
 * python bot.py
 ---
-To support external hosting, simply specify the "-IP" CLI argument to your real IP and modify the Static.IP class variable in client/state.py before using the build command on the server.
+To support external hosting, simply specify the "-IP" CLI argument to your real IP & modify the Static.IP class variable in client/state.py before using the build command on the server.

 ## GOD-VIEW Network Architecture
 <img src="/build/github/network architecture.png" width="640" />

-*The architecture has the terminal window as the main server, the GUI as an interface for the terminal and then the connecting clients.*
+*The architecture has the Terminal window as the main server, the GUI as an interface for the Terminal & then the connecting clients.*

 ---
 ## Documentation